-Like choosing a web browser, deciding on a search engine is a highly personal choice.
-We rely heavily on the search engine to find many different things.
-It can be frustrating if it does not provide the results we hope to find.
+Since most of us heavily rely on search engines, it can be frustrating if it does not provide the results we hope for.
+However, deciding on a search engine is a highly personal choice.
 As it stands today, Google is the most popular, Bing is playing catchup, and DuckDuckGo is trying a privacy-centric approach.
 So how do you know which one is right for you?
 Let’s compare Google, Bing and DuckDuckGo and see where each search giant succeeds and where they fall behind the competition.

 Asking a Question